 Critical Airflow Europe Ltd were selected to provide a comprehensive pressure independent Phoenix airflow control system to accurately maintain the environmental integrity of the laboratory spaces

-Critical Airflow have provided the solutions to control and manage the stringent pressurisation and directional airflow regimes at the new £55 million state-of-the-art 7,200m2 manufacturing centre for Cell Therapy Catapult, whom has chosen to build its manufacturing centre on the Stevenage Bioscience Catalyst campus.
+Critical Airflow have provided the solutions to control and manage the stringent pressurisation and directional airflow regimes at the new £55 million state-of-the-art 7,200 square meter manufacturing centre for Cell Therapy Catapult at Stevenage Bioscience Catalyst campus.

-Critical Airflow Europe have completed the Phoenix pressurisation and directional airflow solutions to maintain the stringent environmental conditions for Alexion’s College Park site in Blanchardstown.
+Critical Airflow Europe have implemented the Phoenix Controls pressurisation and directional airflow solution to maintain the stringent environmental conditions for Alexion’s College Park site in Blanchardstown.
 The €450 million, four-year project will be the Company’s first ever biologics manufacturing facility outside the United States.

-When consultants ARUP were appointed to design the MEP services for the award-winning neuro-science building in London, the remit was to target BREEM excellent as the design standard, this would be an impressive result for an inner city highly serviced research building with three separate environmentally controlled zones.
+When consultants ARUP were appointed to design the MEP services for the award-winning neuro-science building in London, the remit was to target a BREEM rating of 'Excellent' as the design standard.
+This would be a significantly impressive result for an inner city highly serviced research building with three separate environmentally controlled zones.

-The University of Cambridge’s Hutchison/MRC Research Centre was met with the prospect of reducing life-saving cancer research due to the soaring cost of the utility bills.
-After much research the university enlisted the help of Critical Airflow they recommended a unique Aircuity solution that allows ventilation to vary based on laboratory conditions, having implemented the technology Hutchison/MRC reduced total natural gas costs by approximately 41 percent in the first year, and by 54 percent in year two.
+The University of Cambridge’s Hutchison/MRC Research Centre was met with the risk of reduced life-saving cancer research due to the escalating cost of the utility bills.
+After significant research, the university engaged Critical Airflow to design and implement the most viable solution.
+A unique Aircuity solution was recommended that allows ventilation to vary based on laboratory conditions.
+Having implemented the technology, Hutchison/MRC reduced total natural gas costs by approximately 41 percent in the first year, and by 54 percent in year two.